-- (b) Participation in the Employee Benefit Plans listed herein shall be mandatory for all employees eligible. - (c) Unless otherwise specified, the District shall pay one hundred (100) percent of the premiums or costs involved. - (d) The District shall continue to maintain and pay its share of the premiums for the Employee Benefit Plans for an employee under the following circumstances: - (i) While in receipt of WorkSafeBC benefits, up to one hundred and eighty (180) working days after which the employee may elect to continue coverage for MSP and Pacific Blue Cross at the expense of the employee. - (ii) While on a period of disability, as defined in Article 22.01, up to one hundred and eighty (180) working days after which an employee may elect to continue coverage for the MSP and Pacific Blue Cross Plans, at the expense of the employee, so long as the carriers of the Plans shall permit such continuance. - (iii) While on a temporary layoff, of up to one (1) month beyond the month in which the layoff occurred, after which an employee may elect to continue coverage for the MSP and Pacific Blue Cross Plans, so long as the employee retains recall rights, but at the expense of the employee, and further that the carriers of the Plans shall permit such continuance.
+- (b) Participation in the Employee Benefit Plans listed herein shall be mandatory for all employees eligible. - (c) Unless otherwise specified, the District shall pay one hundred (100) percent of the premiums or costs involved. - (d) The District shall continue to maintain and pay its share of the premiums for the Employee Benefit Plans for an employee under the following circumstances: - (i) While in receipt of WorkSafeBC benefits, up to one hundred and eighty (180) working days after which the employee may elect to continue coverage for MSP and Pacific Blue Cross at the expense of the employee. - (ii) In addition to the benefit entitlement under Article 26.01 (d) (i) workers who are in receipt of WorkSafe BC wage loss benefits will continue to receive all benefits as per Article 26.02.